luceCoding/Programming-Interview-Questions-in-Python/leetcode/#399_evaluate_division.md

 # EXPLAINATION
-Once the mathy part of the question.
+This is not a mathy question.
 I know its a bit tricky to understand how a/b=2.0, b/c=3.0 which means a/c=6.0.
 Just keep in mind that you can multiply previous calculated answers.
 By looking at the examples, you can easily find that relationship.

 So it should be very obvious this is a graph problem.
 However, unlike other graph problems, edges have weights associated to them.
 You need to keep track of them when building your graph.